Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Proof of Theorems and

 The geometric finiteness property we require in this paper to prove the persistence of arithmetic hyperbolicity for varieties with a quasi-finite period map is provided by the following finiteness theorem; see Definition \ref{def:geom_hyp} for the definition of geometric hyperbolicity.
-(Recall that $k$ is an algebraically closed field of characteristic zero.)